-The task is to fetch a product in a mockup retail store and stock it in a shelf using the real mobile manipulator TIAGo, as in Fig.~\ref{fig:tiago}.
+The task is to fetch a product in a mockup retail store and stock it on a shelf using the real mobile manipulator TIAGo, as in Fig.~\ref{fig:tiago}.

-Importantly, the behavior tree for completing the task in the real store with TIAGo is the same used for simulation with the Panda arm and the mobile base, just parametrised with a different object and place location.
-The code developed for the experiments and more theoretical examples are publicly available.\footnote{\url{https://github.com/cpezzato/discrete_active_inference}}.
+Importantly, the BT for completing the task in the real store with TIAGo is the same one used for simulation with the Panda arm and the mobile base, just parametrized with a different object and place location.
+The code developed for the experiments and theoretical examples is publicly available.\footnote{\url{https://github.com/cpezzato/discrete_active_inference}}.